-Since 2004, our club members have been part of the all-volunteer team that operates the Foothills Country Fair.
+From 2004 - 2014, our club members were part of the all-volunteer team that operated the Foothills Country Fair.
 This team consists of 9 Ruritan Clubs from Bradley and Hamilton Counties.
-Proceeds from the Fair are used by the Clubs to fund their community service projects.
+Proceeds from the Fair were used by the Clubs to fund their community service projects.

 Submitted by KAY PEARSON, National Director